jhh12-dotcom/st2195_assignment_1/README.md

+# ST2195 Assignment 1

-This repository contains the first assignment for ST2195, featuring basic scripts in R and Python.
+This repository contains the first assignment for the ST2195 course.
+It includes basic script implementations in both **R** and **Python**.